 Air handler vs blower

 Air handlers are not blowers.
-This confuses some folks, but it's not that complicated and we're happy to explain the difference.
+This puzzles some folks, but it's not that complicated and we're happy to explain the difference.
 An air handler includes the blower, and several other pieces in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
-The blower is just one piece of the pie.
+The blower is just one part of a greater whole.

-Here’s what you should know about air handlers: if you’re searching for a conventional furnace or air conditioner, you’ll more than likely never need to know what an air handler is because it’s possible you won’t need one.
+Here’s what you need to know about air handlers: if you’re searching for a conventional furnace or air conditioner, you’ll more than likely never need to know what an air handler is because it’s probable you won’t need one.
 However, if you’re looking for an electric heat pump, it’s helpful to know that an air handler will most likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 Air handlers and furnaces aren't often found together.
-If you have a furnace you probably don't need to think about an air handler.
-Air handlers tend to be used with heat pumps and help manage air flow throughout the house.
-Some models also provide secondary heating and cooling components to help out the heat pump.
-A furnace works differently.
+If you have a furnace you shouldn't need to think about an air handler.
+Air handlers tend to be paired up with heat pumps and help manage air flow throughout the home.
+Some models also provide backup heating and cooling components to help out the heat pump.
+A furnace works a little differently.
 Instead of an air handler, furnaces have their own blowers that move the heated air into your ventilation and disperse into your home.
-Since furnaces have combustion chambers and create heat, they don't need some of the parts you'll find in a modern air handler.
+Since furnaces have combustion chambers and make heat, they don't need some of the parts you'll find in a new air handler.

-Understanding all of your home’s heating and cooling pieces for the Gainesville climate is probably a little impractical, but there are a few things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at Service Experts a call at or set up a free appointment online today.
+Understanding all of your home’s heating and cooling pieces for the Gainesville climate is probably a little impractical, but there are a number of things that can be helpful to you as a homeowner.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at Service Experts a call at 352-414-4006 or set up a free appointment online today.